Skip to main content

 let set: (t<'a>, 'a) => unit

-Sets a new value for the signal and notifies all dependent observers.
+Sets a new value for the signal and notifies all dependent observers if the value has changed.

 Parameters: